Boulder, Sep. 3, 2021 — Information on approach to COVID at Boulder Ki Aikido

 - DOJO, PARK or ZOOM | Semi-Private Classes for Social Distancing Pods or Buddy Groups

 - Intended for individual children or adults, or entire family groups, who have committed to being ‘social distancing buddies,’ limiting contact with other families.
 We are happy to discuss setting up semi-private classes of up to 8 students.
-Masks will still be required, as described above, but level of contact can be discussed.
+Masks will still be required, as described above.

 END OF CLASS CLEANING DUTIES